If you’ve ever watched a kung fu movie…

 In other words, I would be required to downplay all the other styles that I learned, and push my lineage’s style to the forefront.

-Obviously, I wouldn’t be writing this article.
+And I would be allowed to write this article.

-Now that I’m free, I’m no longer beholden to a master or a lineage.
+But now that I’m free, I’m no longer beholden to a master or a lineage.

 In other words, I’m no longer obligated to say that I practice and teach Shaolin Hunyuan Yi Qigong.